Pope’s First Pop CD, Video Premier

 Culled from Vatican Radio recordings over John Paul’s 20-year papacy, ``Abba Pater″ features the pope reciting psalms, Gospels and other inspirational passages _ occasionally singing.

 Mixed in the recording studio is a world beat music background as eclectic as it is ecclesiastic: Everything from chants from Uganda with African percussion, to Slavonic liturgy from Bratislava, to Celtic flutes to classical.

 They showed one video Wednesday: MTV-paced, digitally doctored, rapid-fire cuts of John Paul embracing children, strolling mountains and dunes, greeting the faithful, appearing pensive, all to an orchestral background.

 The spirit of the video is upbeat and warm, although there’s a jarring moment in which a man and woman appear in profile _ naked or near enough to count as such, for the few seconds they show.

 ``Abba Pater″ _ one of the cuts on the CD as well as the title _ is the Aramaic and Latin for ``Father.″

 For a pope who’s already embraced the Internet, the pop CD, singles and video are just another way of spreading the word, church officials said at a Vatican news conference with the president of Sony Classical.

 ``His mission is essentially the transmission of the message,″ said Cardinal Roger Etchegaray, president of the Vatican’s committee for 2000 Jubilee celebrations.

+The production is a mix of God and Mammon, however.
 Sony will pay royalties to Radio Vatican and the religious media firm Audiovisivi San Paolo.
 Sony Classical President Peter Gelb and church officials deflected repeated questions at the packed news conference about just how any profits will be split.